danielavelosar/pvelosa/README.md

 - 👋 Hi, I’m Paula Velosa
-- 👀 I’m interested in data and design
+- 👀 I’m interested in art and tech
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning js and 3d!
-- 💞️ I’m looking to collaborate on data analysis projects 📫 How to reach me? here is my email: paula.velosa2704@gmail.com
+- 💞️ I’m looking to collaborate on product design/animationprojects
+ 📫 How to reach me? here is my email: paula.velosa2704@gmail.com

 <!---